top of page

 知我咩料啦

 知 Know; 我 Me; 咩 What; 料 Material; 啦 (intonation) a note to follow so= Know what my material is.
-This is a famous quote from singer 193 from Canto pop group "Error"
+This is a famous quote of singer 193 from Canto pop group "Error"

 =